 Artist and collector Derek Hill was a frequent visitor.
 He honoured his long friendship with the Russells by leaving a substantial collection of 20th-century art to us, on display throughout the house.

-For anyone unable to access the upstairs gallery, we have digital versions of exhibitions on iPads which are available on lower levels.
+For anyone unable to access the upstairs gallery, where we hold our changing exhibitions, we have digital versions of exhibitions on iPads which are available on lower levels.

 Current exhibitions in the gallery

 A composer, sound artist and installation artist.
 His wide-ranging output includes the sound installation Test Polyphony which was installed in the Cellarium at Mottisfont from June 2013 to April 2014.